yidiudiu/yidiudiu.github.io/README.md

-# 趣三碎 is a responsive jekyll theme
+# yidiudiu.github.io is a responsive jekyll theme

-趣三碎 is a responsive jekyll theme which created to be simple and freedom.
+yidiudiu.github.io is a responsive jekyll theme which created to be simple and freedom.

 ## Demo